spinnaker/spinnaker.io/content/en/community/stay-informed/captains-log/index.md

 ---
 layout: index
 title: "Captain's Log: The State of Spinnaker"
-name: 'captains_log'
+name: 'captains-log'
 sidebar:
   nav: community
 ---

+{{< heroWaves  name=".Params.name" >}}
+{{% contentContainer %}}

-{{< heroWaves title="Welcome to the Captain's Log" >}}
+Welcome to the Captain's Log!
 This report on the state of Spinnaker contains regularly updated project contribution and code repository metrics, to visualize the story of the Spinnaker's growth across its ecosystem.

 [Success stories](/success-stories/) from around the web tell of enterprises moving from brittle deployments to continuous delivery with Spinnaker: